 Breast implants are well made and problems with them are unusual.
-There is a chance over time however, that problems may develop with breast implants and breast implant revision may be required or preferred.
+There is a chance over time however, that problems may develop with breast implants.
+As such you may require or prefer breast implant revision.BEFORE AND AFTER PHOTOS

-Reasons why women with breast implants may need or want to have them replaced include
+Reasons why women with breast implants may need or want to have them replaced or removed include:

 - capsular contracture or scarring around implants

 - slippage of implants to low position

 - breast sag or droop off implants (requiring a lift mastopexy)

 - wanting implants out